 Perform with talented young musicians in the largest ensemble program north of Boston, led by some of New England’s finest conductors.

 Enrollment is based on ability, experience, and a commitment to the program.
 Students are expected to spend a substantial amount of time practicing their music outside of rehearsals and to attend all rehearsals and concerts.
 Students must take private lessons, but are not required to study privately at MCMS.
 The ensembles prepare two concerts in January and May with additional performances at off-site venues.
-This year our ensembles will perform at the Silver Center at Plymouth State University, the Currier Museum of Art, and other locations in the community.

 We welcome students to audition for the NH Youth Ensemble program throughout the year.
 Placement is dependent on openings within each ensemble.